navigateai/Udacity-Flying-Car-Nanodegree/Projects/3-FCND-Controls/README.md

 - [YawControl](./cpp/src/QuadControl.cpp#L270-L302): This is a simpler case because it is P controller.
 It is better to optimize the yaw to be between `[-pi, pi]`.

 Once all the code is implemented, put all the `kpYaw`,`kpPosXY`, `kpVelXY`, `kpPosZ` and `kpVelZ` to zero.
-Take a deep breath, and start tuning from the altitude controller to the yaw controller.
+Start tuning from the altitude controller to the yaw controller.
 It takes time.
 Here is a video of the scenario when it passes:

 ![C++ Scenario 3](./images/cpp-scenario-3.gif)